IvanSheldyakov/ShiftProject/README.md

-# SHIFTProject
+# SHIFT_Project
-My project for SHIFT intensive
+My project for SHIFT intensive.
 It is a backend of freelance service written using Spring boot 2